sharp275/Public-Environmental-Monitor/README.md

 Therefore, it is desrable to only have it run periodically.
 The method given by Mertiful requires additional electronics I don't have easy access to obtain.

-The SDS011 does ship with a serial USB interface and this can utilized to not only abtain data but also set a working period.
+The SDS011 does ship with a serial USB interface and this can utilized to not only obtain data but also set a working period.

 This means I needed to write a new Python script to obtain data from the SDS011 and send the data to InfluxDB Cloud and Tago.IO.